-FWC Deputy President Melanie Binet criticised the employee for failing to lodge documents within a four-week period before the January 14 due date, even though the employee’s son had medical appointments within this time.
+FWC Deputy President Melanie Binet criticised the employee for failing to lodge documents within a 4-week period before the 14 January due date, even though the employee’s son had medical appointments within this time.

 The following day, she invited the defending employer to file a ‘strike out’ application while simultaneously requesting the employee to explain why he did not comply with the deadline.

 She went on to hear the ‘strike out’ application before the employee could provide his explanation.